MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/get-started.md

 New-MgTeamChannelMessage -TeamId $team.Id -ChannelId $channel.Id -Body @{ Content="Hello World" }
 ```

 This command differs from the previous commands you used.
-Instead of just querying data, it's actually creating something.
-In Microsoft Graph, this translates to an HTTP `POST`, and it requires an object in the body of that post.
+Instead of querying data, it's actually creating something.
+In Microsoft Graph, this command translates to an HTTP `POST`, and it requires an object in the body of that post.
 In this case, the object is a [chatMessage](/graph/resources/chatmessage?view=graph-rest-1.0&preserve-view=true).
-Note that the `-Body` parameter to the command maps to the `body` property on `chatMessage`.
+The `-Body` parameter to the command maps to the `body` property on `chatMessage`.
 Other properties are mapped in a similar way, so you can change the message you send.
 For example, to send an urgent message use the following command.

 ```powershell
 New-MgTeamChannelMessage -TeamId $team.Id -ChannelId $channel.Id -Body @{ Content="Hello World" } -Importance "urgent"